SANTO DOMINGO DE LA CALZADA – BELORADO

 Although we could see the main road, we stayed on wide dirt tracks for most of the time.
 It was only during the last 5km to Belorado that we walked literally next to the busy main road.

 The dirt road next to the main road – Belorado is around the corner

 I could hardly put one foot in front of the other as we walked into Belorado.
 It was a brisk walk today as we were trying to get some heat into our bodies, but it seemed as if I paid the price with 2 new blisters on both my little toes.
 As we reached our albergue, Cuatro Cantones, the doors were still locked.
 Berto went in search for cold drinks, while I sat on the pavement in front of the locked doors of the albergue.
 It was pure bliss to take my hiking sandals and socks off and I moved nowhere for the next hour!

 Albergue Cuatro Cantones in Belorado

-As the albergue opened their doors, we were fortunate to get a room with only 2 bunk beds and I was happy to get a lower bunk bed – don’t think I will be able to get to an upper bunk bed tonight!
+As the albergue opened their doors, we were very happy with our room that only had 2 bunk beds … tonight the lower bunk bed was my gift!
+I don’t even think I will be able to get to an upper bunk bed tonight!